kloczek/zabbix-templates/README.md

 ## Changelog:
 ### 1.0.4
-- This is first tagged in git repo set of templates and tools
+- The first version tagged in git repo to stamp state of templates and tools and to provide better tracking changes by use ```git``` command
-- After this version development of all templates will be done only on branches and when everything will be ready devel branch will be merged to maste one
+- After this version development of all templates will be done only on branches and when everything is ready devel branch will be merged to master one
 - Recent changes
   - All template:
     - change all graphs resolution to 1200x300